automateps/AutomatePS/Docs/New-AMUser.md

 # New-AMUser

 ## SYNOPSIS
-Creates a new AutoMate Enterprise user.
+Creates a new Automate user.

 ## SYNTAX